Understanding and Selecting Firearm Optics

 The ACOG is available in a variety of configurations from the manufacturer with different reticles, illumination, and other features.
 Most ACOGs do not use batteries for reticle illumination.
 What I like about the ACOG is that it is very quick to acquire your target.
 You keep both eyes open.
 This overcomes the problem of centering or acquiring fast traversing targets common with all telescopic sights.
 Only certain models of the ACOG are designed with bright-enough daylight-lit fiber-optic or battery-powered LED reticles that facilitate this technique.
 Most ACOG models are designed for use with the “Bindon Aiming Concept“, an aiming technique developed by Trijicon founder and optical designer Glyn Bindon.

-One of my personal favorite scopes for LONG RANGE SHOOTING is the NightForce ATACR with the TreMor 3 Reticle 5x25x56 F1 or for ultra long range 7x35x56 F1.
-NightForce is by far one of the best scopes on the planet.
+A couple of my personal favorite scopes for Extended LONG RANGE SHOOTING is the NightForce ATACR 5-25×56 F1 or for ultra long range 7-35×56 F1 and the Schmidt & Bender PM High Power 3-27×56 F1.
+NightForce & Schmidt & Bender are by far some of the best scopes on the planet.
+Also another great Long Range Scope at an affordable price tag is the Bushnell XRS 2 Elite Tactical 4.5-30×50 F1, all with the TreMor 3 or H59 Reticle.
 Hope this information helps you decide on whats best for you!